jeromelebel/MongoHub-Mac/README.markdown

 - Can type any value without double quote in the search field, it will be replaced by { "_id": "<value>" }
 - Adding support for retina display (thanks to Patryk Kasperski)
-- Following the strict json for undefined value according to http://docs.mongodb.org/manual/reference/mongodb-extended-json/ (now, exporting and parsing undefined as { "$undefined": true }
+- Following the strict json for undefined value according to [extended json](http://docs.mongodb.org/manual/reference/mongodb-extended-json/) (now, exporting and parsing undefined as { "$undefined": true }
 - Fixing a crash when trying to save an invalid json document

 **2.5.12(106) - september 8, 2013**